The powder coating process: The basics

 - EPOXY POWDER COATING

-Epoxy resin powder coating is thermosetting, durable, corrosion resistant, chemical resistant, and they adhere well to metals, but they are let down in their weatherability.
+Epoxy powder coating is thermosetting, durable, corrosion resistant, chemical resistant, and they adhere well to metals, but they are let down in their weatherability.
 Epoxy resins are not UV stable and so exterior exposure can cause them to chalk and fade.
-Because of this they are mostly used for interior applications for protective purposes.
+Because of this epoxy powder coating is mostly used for interior applications for protective purposes.
 Fusion bonded epoxy powder coating (FBE) is used to protect pipelines from corrosion.

 - POLYESTER POWDER COATING